Lumbini pillar inscription: Discovery of the inscription (1896)

 In December 1896, Alois Anton Führer was making a follow-up survey of the nearby Nigali-Sagar pillar, discovered and investigated by him the previous year, in March 1895.

 According to some accounts, Führer found the Lumbini pillar on December 1, and then asked the help of local commander, General Khadga Shumsher Rana, to excavate it.
 According to other accounts General Khadga Samsher Rana knew the location of the pillar and led Führer to it.
 Reportedly, Führer was not present when the inscription was discovered, as he arrived only "a little later", but Ricketts was witness to it.
-Initially, only the top of the pillar was visible, with a Medieval inscription on it.
+Initially, only the top of the pillar was visible, with a medieval inscription on it.
 The Nepalese authorities dug around the pillar, to find the ancient Brahmi inscription, which therefore had remained underground, hidden from view.

 The Brahmi inscription on the pillar gives evidence that Ashoka, emperor of the Maurya Empire, visited the place in 3rd-century BCE and identified it as the birth-place of the Buddha.
 The inscription was translated by Paranavitana:

 Aftermath

 Following the discovery of the pillar, Führer relied on the accounts of ancient Chinese pilgrims to search for Kapilavastu, which he thought had to be in Tilaurakot.
 Unable to find anything significant, he started excavating some structures at Sagarwa, which he said were stupas of the Shakyas, and was in the process of faking pre-Mauryan inscriptions on bricks, when he was caught in the act by Vincent Arthur Smith.

 Soon after, Alois Anton Führer was exposed as "a forger and dealer in fake antiquities", and had to resign from his position in 1898.
 Führer's early archaeological successes had apparently encouraged him to inflate his later discoveries to the point of creating forgeries.
 Vincent Arthur Smith further revealed in 1901 the blunt truth about Führer's Nepalese discoveries, saying of Führer's description of the archaeological remains at Nigali Sagar that "every word of it is false", and characterizing several of Führer's epigraphic discoveries in the area, including the inscriptions at the alleged Shakya stupas at Sagarwa, as "impudent forgeries".
-However Smith never challenged the authenticity of the Lumbini pillar inscription and the Nigali Sagar inscription.
+It was finally understood in 1901 that Führer had copied almost word-for-word this description from a report by Alexander Cunningham about the stupas in Sanchi.
+However Smith never challenged the authenticity of the Lumbini pillar inscription and the Nigali Sagar inscription, and accepted the identifications as authentic.

 Führer had written in 1897 a monograph on his discoveries in Nigali Sagar and Lumbini, Monograph on Buddha Sakyamuni's birth-place in the Nepalese tarai which was withdrawn from circulation.